Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

---updated UnitOfWork.cs, but there is an error under the type(or variable) CoverType --the error is gone when public ICoverTypeRepository CoverType { get; private set; } was added --update the IUnitofWork file by adding a property of CoverType
+--updated UnitOfWork.cs, but there is an error under the type(or variable) CoverType --the error is gone when public ICoverTypeRepository CoverType { get; private set; } was added --update the IUnitofWork file by adding a property of CoverType --migration and update, but I chose the default folder (ZhijunsBook) by mistake --did not commit the change, I exited the program without saving, deleted the local files,-
+--roclone from github, redo migration and update the database under the project of ZhijunsBook.DataAccess using